Exertion Headache • 4 Common Causes of Headaches During or After Workouts

 Good to know:

-In this article we’ll identify 4 common causes of headaches after exercise and tell you how to treat them and prevent them.
-We’ll also tell you whether exercise can trigger migraines.
+In this article, we’ll identify four common causes of headaches that can occur during and after exercise and give you tips for treating and preventing them.
+We’ll also uncover the truth about whether or not exercise can trigger migraines.

-Bad posture, stress, and poor form when you work out can cause tension, which can lead to headaches.
-Tension headaches are described as a constant ache that is usually felt on both sides of the head.(1)
+Bad posture, stress, and poor form when you work out can cause tension, which can lead to headaches during or after exercise.
+Tension headaches are described as a constant ache that is usually felt on both sides of the head.(3)

 Try using heat, massage, or doing exercises to relieve neck pain to relax your muscles if you get a headache after workouts.

-Whether it’s from exercise or just not drinking enough fluids, dehydration is one of the most common causes of headaches.
-Calculate exactly how much water you should drink each day with our liquid requirement calculator.
+Whether it’s from exercise or just not drinking enough fluids, dehydration is one of the most common causes of post-exercise headaches.

 Make sure you are drinking enough throughout the day.
 To add variety, you can include special sports drinks that keep you hydrated and provide your body with important micronutrients.

-It’s not just the headaches after exercise; you also feel weak, shaky, dizzy, and sometimes even nauseous?
-These symptoms indicate low blood sugar and depleted energy stores.
+Headaches after exercise are bad enough, but if you also feel weak, shaky, dizzy, or even nauseous, you may be experiencing the symptoms of low blood sugar and depleted energy stores.
 Always ensure that your body has enough energy to work out.

 If you notice the symptoms listed above when you’re exercising, you should take a break.
 You can refill your energy and increase your blood sugar by eating more carbohydrates.